-ance and the SBTi Forest, Land and Agriculture (FLAG) Guidance.
-At the same time we re-assessed our scope, boundary and operations as it has been five years since we first compiled our green-In 2023, Maple Leaf Foods celebrated four years as the first house gas inventory.
-It was discovered that there were material major carbon neutral food company in the world.
-Our carbon sources that were omitted in error from prior year disclosed management strategy to maintain carbon neutrality involves metrics, such as Scope 3 purchases of externally processed primary meats, Scope 3 feed component within third party prioritizing the avoidance and reductions of our greenhouse gas emissions and for the remaining and currently unavoidable emiscontracted hog and poultry producers, and third party hog sions, purchasing high-quality, verified carbon offsets against feed volume sold within our finished goods.
-We have included our rigorous policies and principles to neutralize our emissions. these emissions and finished goods in our 2023 inventory to We have neutralized all our remaining Scope 1 & 2 emissions ensure completeness and accuracy and we have re-baselined and 6.9% our Scope 3 emissions.
-The Scope 3 emissions in our our 2018 base year emissions.
-This has resulted in a material offset program include supplier emissions arising from plantchange to the composition of our Scope 3 emissions and a 13.9% based ingredients, external purchased primary meats, owned reduction in Scope 3 intensity in 2023 from the 2018 base year.
-The reduction can largely be attributed to a discontinuation of hogs grown by third-party producers, third party contracted several beef-based products and reduced emissions intensity hog and poultry producers and feed equivalent with the product volumes of key brands that display our "Carbon Zero - Made of our third party contracted hogs and externally purchased by a Carbon Neutral CompanyTM" logo. primary pork.
+In 2023, Maple Leaf Foods celebrated four years as the first major carbon neutral food company in the world.
+Our carbon management strategy to maintain carbon neutrality involves prioritizing the avoidance and reductions of our greenhouse gas emissions and for the remaining and currently unavoidable emissions, purchasing high-quality, verified carbon offsets against our rigorous policies and principles to neutralize our emissions.
+We have neutralized all our remaining Scope 1 & 2 emissions and 6.9% our Scope 3 emissions.
+The Scope 3 emissions in our offset program include supplier emissions arising from plantbased ingredients, external purchased primary meats, owned hogs grown by third-party producers, third party contracted hog and poultry producers and feed equivalent with the product volumes of key brands that display our "Carbon Zero - Made by a Carbon Neutral CompanyTM" logo.